norbertvannobelen/kube-gcp-deployment-docker/README.md

 # TODO

 Current script paves nodes from scratch.
 This is a bit slow:
-- Split script in master and worker setup scripts;
 - Add image creation step for worker;
 - Initialize workers from above image instead.
 - Add intelligent node scaler
 - Add other k8s components like prometheus and fluentd
+- Add multi cluster in single Google Cloud project setup